 Miradouro de Santa Luzia

-The colourful beauty below is matched by the gardens that surround the terrace.
+This picturesque spot is a perfect place to unwind and capture memorable photos of Lisbon's charming streets and landmarks.
+The nearby Santa Luzia Church adds to the cultural richness of the area, providing visitors with a glimpse of the city's rich architectural heritage.
 The purple bloom of bougainvillaea vines that grow on the church walls and on top of a pergola is a striking contrast to the blue sky.
 A patchwork of small flower beds are bordered by low hedges lay in front of the terrace with a statue of the bust of Lisbon historian Júlio de Castilho at its heart.
 A lower terrace has a wading pool which is a draw for the youngsters.
 The "ding-ding" from a passing tram adds a melodic addition to the serenity.

 Igreja de Santa Luzia Church